git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

         export PAGER="most"
     fi

-Save that to a file, let's say `~/.dot-config/most.sh`.
+Save this in a file, for example, to `~/.dot-config/most.sh`.

 Then you can [`source`](https://en.wikipedia.org/wiki/Dot_(command)) it in via your main rc file.